cristophermc/keyri/README.md

 # Is there a way of helping?

 Of course!
 Keyri it's just an idea.
 You can port this program with your favourite programming language.

+# Technical features

+Keyri tries to be simple, even with its functioning.
+It works with a kind of iceberg-cascade model.